freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 }
 ```

-To keep it brief, the definitions of `Parameter` and `Body` are not included.
+For brevity, the definitions of `Parameter` and `Body` are omitted.
 The only thing you need to know is
 that `Body` is an expression in which you can refer to a method.

 Next, use a scope import to include all the declared nodes of the "super class" in the visible nodes of the "subclass".